Supermac30/CTF-Stuff/Mystery Twister/Autokey_Cipher/README.md

 By subtracting the plaintext at all positions we should be able to find part of the key.

-Running the Autokey Cracking script that checks all positions you'll find lots of what seems like garbage and
+Running the "Autokey Cracking.py" script that checks all positions you'll find lots of what seems like garbage and
 ```
 A possible part of the key WBEKE is at position 11
 A possible part of the key THEWO is at position 12